top of page

 • Ballistics and projectile darting systems

-• TB testing in buffalo.
+• TB testing in buffalo

-• Microchip implant insertion for carnivores.
+• Microchip implant insertion for carnivores

-• Transmitter darting for animals in thick bush or at night.
+• Transmitter darting for animals in thick bush or at night

 Project Photos

-In order to cater our famous South African menu to all people, please note there is an additional £15 charge per week if you have a special diet, such as vegetarian, vegan, gluten intolerance etc.
+Special Diets: In order to cater our famous South African menu to all people, please note there is an additional £15 charge per week if you have a special diet, such as vegetarian, vegan, gluten intolerance etc.

-Want to know what’s included in the project cost?
 Great news, it is pretty much everything!
-Including:

-• Pre departure assistance with planning your trip from one of our destination specialists
+• Pre-departure assistance with trip planning from one of our destination specialist

 • Transfers to and from the airport

-• A hard copy of ‘Chemical and Physical restraint of African Wild Animals’ - Third Edition
+• A hard copy of "Chemical and Physical Restraint of African Wild Animals – Third Edition"

-• Project coordinator on the ground 24/7
+• 24/7 project coordinator support on the ground

 • Ground transportation related to the project

-• All your meals
+• All meals during the course

-• WIFI in the accommodation
+• WiFi in the accommodation

 • Shared rooms